 Ripening time: very late

 Significance, conditions: Except for its presence in some large vineyard areas of Burgenland, Cabernet Franc is seldom found in Austria.
-This variety is joined by Merlot in the making of Bordeaux wines.
-It is a sturdy variety suitable for growth in meager soils, but requires very good vineyard sites especially because it ripens late in the season.
+This variety is frequently blended with Merlot in the production of Bordeaux wines.
+It is a robust variety suitable for growth in meagre soils, but requires very good vineyard sites, since it ripens late in the season.

 Wine: Compared to Cabernet Sauvignon, Cabernet Franc provides lighter, less powerful wines with a lighter bouquet and body.
 It is often blended with Cabernet Sauvignon and matured in barriques.
 Unripe grapes yield grassy, greenish-tasting wines.